alters-mit/clatter/README.md

 - [ ] Add command-line tools for OS X and Linux.
 - [ ] Add Clatter to TDW.
 - [ ] Add links to Clatter/TDW documentation
+- [ ] Add a  license.

 Clatter is currently in alpha.
 It is likely still buggy and unstable.
 The API will likely change often until the first stable release.

-- We intend to support *rolling sounds* but this hasn't yet been implemented.
+- We intend to support rolling sounds but this hasn't yet been implemented.
 - Softer impact materials such as "fabric" don't sound as good as harder materials.
 This will be corrected in the near-future.
 - Impacts tend to sound best for small objects.
 We're working on adding better support for larger objects.
 - Some scrape materials may sound distorted or "scratchy".
 We'll fix these.
-- Clatter is pure-C# and likely can be further optimized.

 # How to Cite Clatter